music-suite/music-suite/docs/src/User-Guide.md

   ] |* 2
 ```

-We can switch between bowed versus plucked strings using @[pizz] and @[arco].
+We can switch between bowed versus plucked strings using [pizz][ref-pizz] and [arco][ref-arco].
 The default is /arco/ (bowed).
 As in standard string notation this is indicated by text at the point of change:

 ```haskell+music
 set parts' violins $